 “The communication used to base on presentation only.
 Since joining the project, I started to learn about other tools and participatory methods.
 I’ve paid more attention to indigenous knowledge and language barriers when working with communities.”Ho Thi Hue

 Besides herself, there is another colleague in her division participating in the project.
-But she said they both share what they learn with others during meetings or tea talks with other colleagues.
+She said they both share what they learn with others during meetings or tea talks.
 That is why even those not directly participating in the project get updates on the latest knowledge and ways of working.

 Strong impression about VSLA